Honoring the entrepreneurial and community spirit of innovative leaders from the Central Valley.

 During Marian’s tenure, Stanislaus Community Foundation has tripled its assets under management.
 Stanislaus Community Foundation leads initiatives and supports programs in education, economic opportunity and civic engagement.
 Stanislaus Community Foundation co-founded and leads the Cradle to Career Partnership, a multi-sector movement aimed at boosting outcomes for more than 110,000 children and young adults in the region.

 In 2015 Marian was named an Outstanding Woman for Stanislaus County.
 In 2017 Marian was named the Distinguished Alumna of the Year for Modesto Junior College, the youngest person to be so honored.
 In 2018, Marian was the recipient of the Modesto Chamber of Commerce Distinguished Service award.
 Marian serves as an advisor to the Charles Mott Foundation Chair at the Lilly School of Philanthropy at Indiana State University.
+She was honored as the recipient of the Champions of the American Dream Award in 2022.

 In Partnership with the Porges Family Foundation, please join California State University, Stanislaus and the College of Business Administration for Champions of the American Dream.